 Neal Weintraub (author of Tricks of The Active Trader, Trading Chicago Style, and Spread Trading) uses a simple way of measuring trend based on Daily Pivot calculations.
 It is published daily as the FREE!
 Trend Trader Reports for Futures, Forex, ETFs, and Stocks.
-Recently, Neal had correctly predicted the Dow reaching 12000, and then 13000, and now suggests 14000 before Thanksgiving.

 The Trend, She is not my Friend.
 Why is that?
 Because most traders trade against her.
 And she does not like that.
 Seriously, the Weintraub Trend Trader was designed to keep you out of no man's land.
 The area where no trend exists or where the risk to reward ratio is low.
 As you examine the work sheet, please note where there are two arrows confirming a trend.
 Be it long or short, a close must occur above or below two trend arrows to confirm a strong trend.

 Now the question is how do I arrive at the trend change?
 It's simple.
 The short term trend is a three day moving average of the Daily Pivot (3x1).
 If you took the Pattern Trapper Trading Course you would know all about that.
 The long term trend is the Weekly Pivot (7x5).
 So we are comparing a short term moving average with a long term simple weekly average.